-SMBC attempts to keep the stock price fluctuation risk related to its strategic equity investment at a level appropriate for the financial strength of the bank.
-To achieve this, we have been reducing the balance of shares.
-It was already brought down to within 60% of Tier I capital.
-Henceforth, our efforts over the medium-to-long term will be to further lower the level to approximately 50% of Tier I capital.
+SMBC aims to keep the stock price fluctuation risk associated with its strategic equity investments at a level appropriate to the financial strength of the bank.
+To achieve this, we have been reducing the balance of our stock holdings, and the balance now stands at approximately 50% of Tier I capital.